THE DOYONS OF AMERICA ASSOCIATION

 We will keep you informed.

-The 2020 Doyons Annual Gathering has been cancelled due to the COVID-19 pandemic.
+The 2020 and 2021 Doyons Annual Gathering have been cancelled due to the COVID-19 pandemic.

-The next annual gathering is scheduled for Sunday, October 3, 2021 at La cache du Golf de Beauceville.
-Details to come.
+The next annual gathering is scheduled for Sunday, October 2, 2022 at La cache du Golf de Beauceville.
+More.